mikhae1/secfetch/README.md

 # secfetch: Fetch and Replace Secrets in Your Input

-**secfetch** is a Go script that reads input from stdin, scans for occurrences of specified prefixes followed by secret identifiers, retrieves the corresponding secret values from the appropriate service, and replaces the placeholders in the input with the actual secret values.
+**secfetch** reads input from stdin, scans for occurrences of specified prefixes followed by secret identifiers in the following placeholder syntax:
+`{prefix}//{secret-path}//{target-key}`, retrieves the corresponding secret values from the appropriate service, and replaces the placeholders in the input with the actual secret values.

 ## Supported Services